 After losing Seager, the Dodgers will receive a Draft pick after the fourth round as compensation.

 It was uncertain whether Syndergaard would be extended a QO because his situation lately has been complicated.
 The right-hander pitched only two innings over the past two seasons after undergoing Tommy John surgery, but posted a 2.93 ERA and 27 percent strikeout rate over his first four seasons before taking a step back in '19, when he had a 4.28 ERA over 32 starts.

 Syndergaard ended up getting a QO, but he landed a bigger one-year deal with the Angels for $21 million.
-As a result, the Mets will receive a compensation pick in Competitive Balance Round B of the 2022 Draft, between the second and third rounds.
+As a result, the Mets will receive a compensation pick after Competitive Balance Round B of the 2022 Draft.

 Red Sox: LHP Eduardo Rodriguez

 Rodriguez seemed to face an interesting decision with the qualifying offer, missing all of the 2020 season due to COVID-19 and myocarditis before going 13-8 with a 4.74 ERA and 185 strikeouts in 2021.
-However, the Tigers saw a great deal of upside in Rodriguez beyond his 2021 numbers and worked quickly to sign him to a five-year deal worth at least $77 million (per a source).
+However, the Tigers saw a great deal of upside in Rodriguez beyond his 2021 numbers and worked quickly to sign him to a five-year deal worth at least $77 million.

 The Red Sox will receive a Draft pick after Competitive Balance Round B in the 2022 Draft as compensation for Rodriguez signing elsewhere.

 Castellanos opted out of the final two years and $34 million of the four-year, $64 million contract he signed with the Reds prior to the 2020 season, and the club made him a qualifying offer.
 The 29-year-old right fielder had a career year in '21, hitting .309/.362/.576 with 34 home runs.